hujessica/cap-billing-example/walkthroughtutorial.md

 ## Deploy the function

-This function will remove the billing account associated with the project.
+This function will remove the billing account associated with the project if the cost amount is higher than the budget amount.
 ```sh
 gcloud functions deploy ${FUNCTION_NAME} \
 --runtime=python37 --source=./sample_code \